veeti/vasara/docs/quick_start.rst

 If we try to compile our site with ``vsra compile``, nothing exciting will happen (yet).
 This is because we have no items (pages) on our site.
 Websites usually consist of many pages: for example, a blog's each post would have its own :class:`Item`.

 When a new instance of :class:`Site` is created, it automatically scans the specified item path for items and adds them to the site.
 Each item exists as an instance of :class:`Item`.
-Let's try this out by creating a new item called ``index`` (each item is identified in your site by its ``key``).
+Let's try this out by creating a new item called ``index.html`` (each item is identified in your site by its ``filename``).
 Create a new file called ``index.html`` in the ``items`` directory, and write this in it:

 .. code-block:: html